ui-libraries/archive_to_access/README.md

 - Feed the generated transcripts into your own discovery interfaces or cataloging systems.
 - Enable the gold-standard preset when you want the full storyboard + summary flow from the published AI-SummarizeVid workflow.

-For questions or suggestions, file an issue or adapt the scripts directly—everything is contained within this folder.